Do you want to prevent authors from deleting posts in WordPress?

 First, you need to install and activate the WPCode plugin.
 For detailed instructions, please see our beginner’s guide on how to install a WordPress plugin.

-Note: WPCode has a free version that you can use for this tutorial.
-However, upgrading to the pro version will give you access to features like the code library, conditional logic, and more.
+📒 Note: WPCode has a free version that you can use for this tutorial.
+However, upgrading to the pro version will give you access to features like the cloud library of code snippets, conditional logic, and more.

 Upon activation, head over to the Code Snippets » + Add Snippet page from the WordPress admin sidebar.